After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 • Filter replacement: 400 gallons

-The ZeroWater ExtremeLife faucet-mounted water filtration system features a sleek low profile design that works with most standard kitchen faucets.
+The ZeroWater ExtremeLife faucet-mounted water filtration system features a sleek, low-profile design that works with most standard kitchen faucets.
 The high-quality carbon fiber filter is NSF/ANSI 42 and 53 certified to remove chlorine taste and odor, class I particles, and PFOA and PFOS, which are known as “forever chemicals.”
 It is also independently certified to reduce lead.
-The cartridge filters up to 400 gallons of tap water before it needs to be replaced.
-This unit weighs just 13 ounces.
-In our tests, the ZeroWater ExtremeLife faucet filter was one of the easiest to assemble, allowed a strong 25 seconds per 32 ounces fill rate, and produced great-tasting water.
-We knocked off a few points because it doesn’t carry certifications for removing pesticides or pharmaceuticals, but it’s a great long-lasting option for areas with known forever chemical contamination.
+The cartridge filters up to 400 gallons of tap water before it needs to be replaced, and the entire unit weighs just 13 ounces.

-Get the ZeroWater faucet water filter at Amazon or The Home Depot.
+Get the ZeroWater faucet water filter at The Home Depot or ZeroWater.

 ALSO TESTED